- What is the Lazarus Group.

 They also go beyond normal hacking.
 Lazarus plays the long game.
 They spend weeks or months building fake companies, designing job offers, or setting up fake wallet apps.
 Then they wait patiently for one mistake.
 It’s not just technical skill, it’s psychological warfare.

-Lazarus stole $100 million from Harmony’s Horizon Bridge, a tool that connects different blockchains.
-The hackers used fake identities and phishing to access private keys controlling the funds.
+Lazarus was able to take $100 million from Harmony’s Horizon Bridge, a facility that links different blockchains.
+The attackers enrolled in creating phony identities and used phishing tactics to gain access to the private keys that controlled the assets.

 Lazarus tried to steal $1 billion from the central bank of Bangladesh by hacking into the SWIFT banking system.
 They succeeded in taking $81 million before a typo in one of their requests raised suspicion and stopped the rest.